eprcstudio/PageMjmlToHtml/README.md

 - Its title and a message inviting to contact the administrator for editors

 If you are using the [markup regions](https://processwire.com/docs/front-end/output/markup-regions/) output strategy, it might be best to not append files to preserve your MJML markup before calling the MJML API.
 This option is available in the module’s settings.

+If your layout looks weird somehow, try disabling the minification in the options.